Kolach (cake): Background

-Originating as a semisweet pastry from Central Europe, kolache have become popular in parts of the United States.
+Originating as a semisweet bread from Central Europe, kolache have become popular in parts of the United States.
 The name originates from Bohemian, originally Old Slavonic word kolo, meaning "circle" or "wheel".

 Traditional Czech koláče are used in villages during feasts as a treat or at important events, such as weddings.
 They are usually small, with a diameter of no more than 8 cm and with only one type of filling, sprinkled with sweet crumbs or sugar.